kstenerud/concise-encoding/ce-structure.md

 #### String

-A UTF-8 string.
+A standard UTF-8 string.

 #### Identifier

 An identifier is a type designed to be unique within a local context.
-It's implemented as a string with the following additional requirements and restrictions:
+It's a string-like array with the following additional requirements and restrictions:

  * It **MUST** begin with one of:
    - A letter or numeric character ([base categories "L" and "N" in Unicode](https://unicodebook.readthedocs.io/unicode.html#categories))